moutazmohamed6666/gi-management-system-frontEnd/CEO_DASHBOARD_DATA_SOURCES.md

 1. **Hybrid Approach:** The dashboard uses both API-provided metrics and client-side calculations
 2. **Fallback Logic:** `totalPipeline` and `closedDeals` prefer API data but fall back to calculations if API data is unavailable
 3. **Performance Data:** All top performer data (agents, developers, managers) comes directly from the API
-4. **Aggregations:** Revenue trends and averages are calculated client-side from deals
+4. **Aggregations:** Averages and counts are calculated client-side from deals
 5. **Date Filtering:** Only affects client-side calculations; API metrics are not filtered by date range
 6. **Empty States:** All charts and tables handle empty data gracefully with appropriate messages